-The partition profile includes the schedules and rules governing the partition's assigned assets and the assets' accounts.
-For example, the partition profile defines how often a password check is required on an asset or account.
+The profile includes the schedules and rules governing the partition's assigned assets and the assets' accounts.
+For example, the profile defines how often a password check is required on an asset or account.

-A partition can have multiple partition profiles, each assigned to different assets, if desired.
+A partition can have multiple profiles, each assigned to different assets, if desired.
 An account is governed by only one profile.
 If an account is not explicitly assigned to a profile, the account is governed by the one assigned to the parent asset.
 If that asset does not have an assigned profile, the partition's default profile is assigned.
+When updating or restarting a service on a password change, the profile assigned to the asset is used for dependent account service modifications.
+For more information, see Adding change password settings in the Safeguard for Privileged Passwords Administration Guide.